Mr. Children: 1992–2000

 On May 10, 1992, Mr. Children's debut album, Everything, was released and represented the long journey they took to get to this point.
 Three months later their first single "Kimi ga Ita Natsu" (君がいた夏) was released on August 21, 1992.
-After the release of the single the group held two tours for the album, both held between September 23, 1992 and November 5 of the same year, the '92 Everything Tour comprising ten and the '92 Your Everything Tour consisting of twelve performances.
+After the release of the single the group held two tours for the album, both held between September 23, 1992, and November 5 of the same year, the '92 Everything Tour comprising ten and the '92 Your Everything Tour consisting of twelve performances.
 To cap off the year and lead them into the next, Mr. Children released their second album, Kind of Love and their second single "Dakishimetai" (抱きしめたい) on December 1, 1992.
 "Dakishimetai" was later used as an insert song for the Japanese drama Pure (ピュア).
 Shortly after, a new tour called '92–93 Kind of Love Tour started and lasted from December 7, 1992 till January 25, 1993.

 In 1993, with the completion of the band's tour they began work on for their third album.
 The first single of the new year to be released was "Replay", released on July 1, 1993 and used in Glico Pocky (グリコポッキー) commercials.
-On September 9, 1993 their third album Versus was released, but failed to bring the group into the spotlight.
+On September 9, 1993 their third album Versus was released but failed to bring the group into the spotlight.
 They continued on and held a new tour.
 The '93 Versus Tour was held from September 23 until November 5 and had the band holding nine performances.
 Shortly after, "Cross Road" was released on November 10, 1993, which was used to promote the Japanese drama Dousoukai (同窓会).
-The single was not a hit, but through word of mouth "Cross Road" gained popularity and after 22 weeks sold over a million copies and later, though released in 1993, managed to become the fifteenth best selling single in Oricon's 1994 yearly charts.
+The single was not a hit, but through word of mouth "Cross Road" gained popularity and after 22 weeks sold over a million copies and later, though released in 1993, managed to become the fifteenth best-selling single on Oricon's 1994 year-end charts.
 Sakurai confessed years later as to not liking his works up to this point.
 According to him: